ahmaddidiks/ahmaddidiks/README.md

 ### Robotics and makers

-Curently be a hardware programmer at [aba robotics](https://abarobotics.com/)
+Currently be a hardware programmer at [aba robotics](https://abarobotics.com/)